efemberg11/GeoModel_rmakhman/HelloToyDetectorFactory/src/README.md

-# The 'helloGeo' GeoModel example
+# The 'HelloToyDetectorFactory' GeoModel example

-The `helloGeo` example shows you how to create a simple geometry, by using GeoModel nodes.
+The `HelloToyDetectorFactory` example shows you how to create a complex geometry using the GeoModel DetectorFactory and Scrutinizers.

 ## Dependencies